Yann-Brault/splc-artifact/README.md

 ## Overview

-The code in this package constructs and execute the tool to use our approach.
-To reproduce scenarios depicted in the paper, guidelines are to find for the replicator in the directory _reproduce_scenarios_.
+The code in this package constructs and executes the tool to use our approach.
+To reproduce scenarios depicted in the paper, guidelines are to find in the directory _reproduce_scenarios_.
 In this directory, there are three different files (one for each scenario).
-The replicator should expect the tool to run in less than 5 minutes, if she has a working Docker setup.
+The replicator should expect the tool to run in less than 5 minutes if she has a working Docker setup.
 Each scenario can be replicated in less than 15 minutes.

-As the technology used to make the package anonymous does not support archive download, the replicator can find a second anonymous repository at this [link](https://anonymous.4open.science/r/splc-artifact-zip/README.md) that contains a archive file of the present repository.
+As the technology used to make the package anonymous does not support archive download, the replicator can find a second anonymous repository at this [link](https://anonymous.4open.science/r/splc-artifact-zip/README.md) that contains an archive file of the present repository.

 ## Data Availability and Provenance Statements

-Due to very limited storage space available on the anonymous repository, dataset necessary to execute notebooks **are not** included in this reproduction package.
-They will be given in a public release of a Zenodo package for the artifact evaluation.
+Due to very restricted storage space for anonymous repositories, the datasets are not included in the reproduction package and notebooks are not executable.
+Datasets will be available in a Zenodo public reproduction package if the paper is accepted.

 ## Computational requirements